emadhmadyy/Museo-Magical-Journey/README.md

 - This project uses [React-three-fiber](https://docs.pmnd.rs/react-three-fiber/getting-started/introduction) which is a React renderer for [ThreeJs](https://threejs.org/docs/).
 ThreeJs is a cross-browser JavaScript library and application programming interface (API) used to create and display animated 3D computer graphics in a web browser using WebGL.
 - For persistent storage (database), the website uses [MongoDb](https://www.mongodb.com/) which is a cross-platform, document-oriented database that uses a JSON-like format to store documents.
 - For real-time messaging and movement, the website uses [Socket.io](https://socket.io/).
 Socket.io is an event-driven library for real-time web applications.
 It enables real-time, bi-directional communication between web clients and servers.
-- The app uses the font ["Kavoon"](https://fonts.google.com/specimen/Kavoon) as its main font, and the design of the app adheres to the material design guidelines.
+- The website uses the font ["Kavoon"](https://fonts.google.com/specimen/Kavoon) as its main font, and the design of the app adheres to the material design guidelines.

 > We designed Coffee Express using wireframes and mockups, iterating on the design until we reached the ideal layout for easy navigation and a seamless user experience.